-1. The provision for a gas line is intended for connection to a decorative gas appliance which has an automatic shutoff device and complies with the Standard for Decorative Gas Appliances for Installation in Vented Fireplaces, ANSI Z21.60.
+The provision for a gas line is intended for connection to a decorative gas appliance which and complies with the Standard for Decorative Gas Appliances for Installation in Vented Fireplaces, ANSI Z21.60.
 If a decorative gas appliance is installed, it must be installed in accordance with the National Fuel Gas Code, ANSI Z223.1.

-CAUTION: "When a decorative gas appliance is installed, the fireplace damper must be fixed in a manner which will maintain the minimum permanent vent opening at all times."
+CAUTION: When a decorative gas appliance is installed, the fireplace damper must be fixed in a manner which will maintain the minimum permanent vent opening at all times.